realityenhanced/ARKitExperiments/README.md

 ## How to access files written by a Unity app on iOS?
 https://blog.playmedusa.com/creating-and-retrieving-a-file-from-an-ios-device-with-unity3/

+"In XCode, open Info.plist and add a new Key, UIFileSharingEnabled:
+Application supports iTunes file sharing – YES"

 ## Credits
 Rooster model from https://www.blendswap.com/blends/view/80230 released under CC-0 by [CDmir230](https://www.blendswap.com/user/CDmir230)